C programming icon

 C homework help, frequently asked

-Can you help with OS assignments?
+Can you help with operating systems kernel assignments?

 Do you debug memory leaks?